 Contractual relationships always come to an end eventually.
 Whether it’s vendor, customer, or employment agreements, there’s bound to be an end date.
 How do businesses handle these expired contracts?
 Does every contract have an expiration date?
 Do you just stop fulfilling your obligations when the date arrives?
 What if you lose track of the date?
+Or do they continue to exist like zombie contracts?
 There are so many questions surrounding expiring contracts.

 Before entering into a contractual relationship, businesses need definitive answers to these questions.
 Here’s all you need to know about expired contracts and what it means for all parties involved.